aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/xps-output/typeset-tex-to-xps/_index.md

 ### Q5: Is there a free trial available?

 A5: Yes, you can access a free trial [here](https://releases.aspose.com/).

+## Frequently Asked Questions

+**Q: Can I customize the XPS output (e.g., page size or margins)?**
+A: Yes.
+You can adjust XpsDevice settings or modify the TeX source to control page layout before conversion.

+**Q: What happens if the input TeX file contains errors?**
+A: The conversion process writes error details to the terminal output file (`*.trm`).
+Review this file to diagnose and fix the issues.

+**Q: Is it possible to convert multiple TeX files in a single run?**
+A: You can loop over a collection of TeX source files, creating a separate TeXJob for each while reusing the same `TeXOptions` instance.

+**Q: Does Aspose.TeX support LaTeX packages like `amsmath` or `graphicx`?**
+A: Most standard LaTeX packages are supported.
+Check the official documentation for a full list of compatible packages.

+**Q: How do I embed fonts in the generated XPS file?**
+A: Aspose.TeX automatically embeds the fonts used by the TeX engine.
+Ensure the required fonts are installed on the machine running the conversion.

+---

+**Last Updated:** 2025-12-30
+**Tested With:** Aspose.TeX for .NET 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}